muhammedali360/Shell/REPORT.md

 forking a child process and then getting the child process to execvp the command along with all arguments that are in the structOfArgs.
 ### Phase 3:
+For the builtin commands, we simply check the first argument to see if it is pwd, cd, or exit.
+If we detect one of these commands, we call our function executeBuiltIn. executeBuiltIn takes the first argument and the entire command, and depending on the first argument, it calls the necessary function: exit, getcwd, or chdir.
+The first two are incredible straightforward, but for chdir, we need to check that we were supplied a directory, and that the directory actually exists.
 ### Phase 4:
 Since we were given that no built in commands would be redirected, we simply created a new function that would be called upon detection of the redirection